bmqn/cFMC/README.md

 # cFMC

-A parser and interpreter for the C-like Functional Machine Calculus (FMC) variant discussed in my dissertation project at the University of Bath.
+A parser and interpreter for a C-inspired Functional Machine Calculus (FMC) variant which has first-class locations.
+This forms part of my dissertation project at the University of Bath which aims to investigate first-class locations in the FMC.

 ### Programs